 Let’s take a moment to breathe before going further, going into the life of a 13 year old Cardiac patient.
 Although this blog might be longer than the others, read until the end, I promise it’ll be worth the read.
 The most common phrase I’ve heard over the last several years has been “How are you able to cope as well as you do or remain so positive”, aside from handling my own condition in different manners, I hope you now have an understanding as to the how and why.
 My children, especially seeing Sierra full of life and laughter while living with multiple cardiac issues.
 That’s my strength, my backbone, my inspiration.

 I know our kids are always our inspiration but, this is different.
 Not only is Sierra an inspiration to me, but to me she is the strongest person I know.
-Yeah, yeah how is a 13 year old considered to be strong I get it.
+Yeah, yeah how is a 13 year old considered to be strong, I get it.
 But, if you don’t understand why I admire her strength after this blog well then, let me put this lightly….you must be a self centered prick 🤷♀️

-My bad, I started rambling, but I’m going to start naming those damn long medical terms that we can’t spell and certainly name say out loud without sounding like we have no intelligence.
+My bad, I started rambling, but I’m going to start naming those damn long medical terms that we can’t spell and certainly say correctly out loud without sounding like we have no intelligence.
 Don’t worry, you can google the terms.
-Kidding, I’ll break them down in laymen so your mind doesn’t go into the “what the fuck does that mean” mode.
+Kidding, I’ll break them down in laymen terms so your mind doesn’t go into the “what the fuck does that mean” mode.